-Every business has transactions that occur on a regular calendar basis.
-You can set up any transaction as a recurring transaction if it consistently posts the same amount on a regular basis.
-However, Sage 100 Contractor does not automatically post the recurring transactions to the general ledger.
-You retain complete control over posting the transactions.
+Every business has transactions that recur on a regular basis.

+You can set up any transaction that you post on a regular basis for the same amount as a recurring transaction.
 You can even set a reminder to prompt users in a specific security group when it is time to post recurring transactions.